Northern cities like Sheffield, Leeds and Newcastle are expected to be among those hardest hit by Brexit, a new report claims.

 And in a hard Brexit scenario, the Steel City’s GVA is set to shrink 2.1 per cent.

-Other cities may fare worse, however, such as Leeds, which the LSE predicts will lose 2.6 per cent in GVA, and Manchester and Liverpool, which the GVA predicts will lose 2.4 per cent.
+Other cities may fare worse, however, such as Leeds, which the LSE predicts will lose 2.6 per cent in GVA, and Manchester and Liverpool will lose 2.4 per cent each.

-The figures are only predictions, but the consensus among local councils is that they convincing estimates.
+The figures are only predictions, but the consensus among local councils is that they realistic estimates.

 A survey by the New Local Government Network (NLGN) found that 61 per cent of council leaders believe Brexit will have a ‘negative’ or ‘very negative’ impact on their region’s economy, whereas only 12 per cent believe it will have a ‘positive’ impact.